Your Business Name and Domain

 This company provides products and services for women interested in a particular lifestyle which is pretty typical and commonly encountered in middle-class America.
 This lifestyle crosses all ethnic, gender, and socioeconomic lines, although this particular company specifically targets women in North and Central America.
 The company wanted to have a young, “funky” tone, so they decided the company name would end with “Chicks.”
 The problem is that when this company chose a name, they neglected to set up their domain name at the same time.
 After getting their marketing started, they realized that the domain was already taken — and what’s worse: it was taken by a pornographic website.
 I mean, pretty seriously hard-core porn.
 Yikes.

 What I would have done was to stop all the presses and either negotiated a purchase of the domain from the porn folks, or scrapped my existing work and chosen a completely different name.
-This company elected to keep their name, but instead spell it with an “x,” ending the name in “Chix.”
-Now, every time they tell someone their URL verbally — they have to say “be sure to spell it with an “x”
+But this company elected to keep their name, instead spelling it with an “x,” ending the name in “Chix.”
+Now, every time they tell someone their URL verbally — they have to say “be sure to spell it with an “x.”

 I wonder how many times somebody has looked for them online only to be inadvertently confronted with a screenful of porn.
-This is of course completely opposite (and even opposed to) the image that this company wants to portray.
+This is of course completely opposite (and even opposed to) the image that this company wants to portray, and they have had many problems because of this.

 The moral of the story